lildude/phpSmug/docs/uploading.md

 `Uri` (the source of the image) and `Cookie` (a string to send as the value of a Cookie header when fetching the source URI) are required options.

-# Replacing Photos
+# Replacing Images

-Replacing photos is identical to uploading.
+Replacing images is identical to uploading.
 The only difference is you need to specify the _full_ `ImageUri` of the image you wish to replace.

 For example,